 Call (212) 219-8218 or fill out the form below for more information about our mosquito control services.

-Although mosquitoes can be a year-round problem, their activity peaks when temperatures reach 70 degrees Fahrenheit and above.
+Although mosquitoes can be a year-round problem, their activity becomes much more noticeable when temperatures rise above 50 °F and above.

-In New York, mosquito season typically begins in April and ends in October.
-Warm, humid climates allow them to develop faster, which means that they’re most prolific during the summer months, especially in May, June, and July.
+In New York, mosquito season begins in April and ends in October.
+Because they thrive in warm, humid climates, mosquito activity tends to peak during the summer, especially from May to July.

 The EPA and CDC encourage the use of Integrated Pest Management (IPM) as the recommended approach to controlling mosquitoes.

 IPM focuses on environmentally friendly, long-term mosquito control.
 This approach uses a combination of methods to kill mosquitoes at all life stages and stop them from coming back.
 This includes: